ISISComputingGroup/ibex_developers_manual/Processes.md

 review (wf) | Ticket is done and should be review by someone completed (wf) | Ticket is complete impeded (wf) | Ticket is in progress but can not be completed because of something else.
 Reason for impediment should be added to the ticket.
-This should not be for long.
+This should not be for long. fixed (wf) | Ticket has been fixed (added at end of sprint only and by the person running the sprint)

 ## Creation of Tickets